HorizonCode/bpy-web/README.md

 bpy-web is a frontend web application developed using SvelteKit for the [bancho.py backend by Akatsuki](https://github.com/osuAkatsuki/bancho.py).

+> [!WARNING]
+> at current state, its not recommended to use bpy-web in a production environment!

 ## Features

 - [x] **Multi Language** Allows users to choose their preffered language.